CJBuchel/TMS/notes.md

 - A two page interface which provides either simple controls to add a score to the database.
 - Or provides a more complex page which allows input for each type of score and then calculates final score.

-### Display
+### Audience Display
 - A single page interface with no login.
-Displays current team scores in an infinite scrolling table
+Dynamically changes content based on current events and admin controls

 ### Central Stats
 - Displays statistics for teams and team scores.
 Also allows exporting of team score csv